awssgr/voterocket-lab/README.md

 ## Adding a GraphQL API

-To add a GraphQL API (AppSync), we can use the following command:
+To add a GraphQL API ([AWS AppSync](https://aws.amazon.com/appsync/)), we can use the following command:

 ```bash
 amplify add api